When you first hear the word perfectionist you may quickly dismiss this idea because you think “ I’m definitely not perfect.”

 Recognizing these will give you some motivation to start your recovery from perfectionism.

-If you are still questioning if you are a perfectionist, I have created a free pdf perfectionism checklist for you to download with no strings attached!
+If you are still questioning if you are a perfectionist, I have created a free pdf perfectionism checklist for you to download!

 In future posts, I will be continuing to unpack the many layers of being a perfectionist so that you can continue to work towards your best self.